“We make a living by what we get. We make a life by what we give”.

 HEAR Mentor recognized for his mentoring commitment.

-At our annual HEAR Fundraiser in December, mentor Matt Pankau was presented with our “Volunteer of the Year” award for his dedication as a mentor over the last four years.
+Former mentor, Matt Pankau, was presented with our “Volunteer of the Year” award at HEAR’s Annual Fundraiser in 2019 to recognize his dedication as a mentor over the four years of Nick’s college journey.

 Matt mentored HEAR Scholar, Nick, from the start of his college journey in 2015 as a freshman at the University of Illinois Wesleyan .
 Nick graduated in May 2019, and accepted a full-time position at the organization where Matt helped him find an internship.